The following post is from Michelle of Mommy Misadventures: The Unplugged Life: Enlightening or Reckless?

 Set realistic limits for your family AND yourself.

 Create limits for screen time for your children.
 The American Academy of Pediatrics recommends that children over the age of 2 be limited to 1 to 2 hours of screen time per day.
 Furthermore, the AAP recommends that children under the age of 2 not be exposed to television at all.

-In our family, we have chosen not to strictly follow the AAP’s recommendations.
-We allow our daughter 1 to 2 hours of non-interactive media watching every day but allow her another 1 – 2 hours of active, supervised interactive screen time for educational video games or web sites.
+Our family has chosen not to strictly follow the AAP’s recommendations.
+We allow our daughter 1 to 2 hours of non-interactive media watching every day but allow her another 1 – 2 hours of active, supervised interactive screen time for educational video games or websites.
 We also limit the times of day she can watch her non-interactive media.
 It sounds like a lot but she rarely reaches that limit.
 Despite having liberal access to TV and interactive devices, she most often chooses other activities — mostly art projects or just free play.

 Use technology with your family.

 Take an active role in your child’s device use.
 Evaluate the apps before giving them over to your child so that you know what they are playing.